OpenRiak/riak_kv/docs/QueryAPI.md

 ## Notes on Implementation - Consistency

+Index changes are not deferred to an async process, at a vnode level all index changes are made as a transaction with the object change.
 Outside of failure scenarios, secondary index queries will almost always immediately reflect the results of any changes in the object (with caveats related to unreliable latency across intra-cluster networking communication).
-Index changes are not deferred to an async process, at a vnode level all index changes are made as a transaction with the object change.

-In failure and recovery scenarios, false negatives are possible (i.e. results may be missing until anti-entropy mechanisms correct).
-The query uses a coverage plan which will check only one (of N) potential copies of the data, and so should a vnode be incorrect, the entropy is not detected as part of the query.
-The `participate_in_coverage` configuration option (which can be applied at run-time) us used to mitigate this - this can be used to prevent a node with a node with a known entropy issue from being involved in queries.
+In failure and recovery scenarios, false negatives are possible (i.e. results may be missing until anti-entropy mechanisms correct) but results will be eventually consistent.
+The query uses a coverage plan which will check only one (of N) potential copies of the data, and so should a vnode be temporarily incorrect, the entropy is not detected as part of the query.
+The `participate_in_coverage` configuration option (which can be applied at run-time) us used to mitigate this - this can be used to prevent a node with a known entropy issue from being involved in queries.

+## Notes on Implementation - Further Improvements

+The evaluation and filter expression language is a work in progress.  so it is also possible to submit an Issue (or a PR) to request an extension to the functions provided.
+Extensions under consideration are:
+- An evaluation function that calculate the Jaro-similarity between an attribute value and a given string (Erlang has included jaro_similarity/2 since OTP 27);
+- An evaluation function that converts a given string into a soundex representation of that string (currently Riak users have implemented Soundex support simply by adding additional indexes with soundex variations of the required terms).